dotnet/project-system/docs/repo/property-pages/visibility-conditions.md

 | `dimension` | 0        | Returns the current dimension being evaluated |

 #### Functions only available for `ConfiguredValueVisibilityCondition`
-These functions are defined in the `ConfiguredValueVisibilityConditionEvaluator` class
+These functions are defined in the `ConfiguredVisibilityConditionEvaluator` class

 | Function    | Arity    | Description                                                               |
 |-------------|----------|---------------------------------------------------------------------------|
 | `evaluated` | 2        | Returns the evaluated value of property on page `arg0` with name `arg1`.  |

-The `this` function is defined in class `ThisAwareVisibilityConditionEvaluator`.
-The `evaluated` function is defined in class `PropertyValueViewModelVisibilityConditionEvaluator`.

-Note that the `evaluated` function is not available in the VisibilityCondition property, as a Property may have multiple evaluated values, and as such it's not possible to reliably return a single value.
+Note that the `evaluated` function is not available in the VisibilityCondition condition, as a Property may have multiple evaluated values, and as such it's not possible to reliably return a single value.
 Use `has-evaluated-value` instead in this case.

-However, it is available in an ConfiguredValueVisibilityCondition expression, as these are run on each PropertyValue, in which there will be only one possible evaluated value for a property.
+However, it is available in a ConfiguredValueVisibilityCondition expression, as these are run on each PropertyValue, in which there will be only one possible evaluated value for a property.

 Functions that take a version number should be passed strings containing decimal values.
 Any leading `v` character is omitted.
 For example `"v5.0""` and `"1.2.3"` are both valid values.